Divergence Minimization Preference Optimization for Diffusion Model Alignment: More Experimental Results

 \subsection{More Qualitative Results}

 To further demonstrate the effectiveness of DMPO, we provide additional qualitative results on text-to-image alignment and image editing tasks.
 These results in \Cref{app:fig:sd15_1}, \Cref{app:fig:sd15_2}, \Cref{app:fig:sdxl}, and \Cref{app:fig:edit_15} clearly show that DMPO consistently produces superior outputs compared to baseline methods.
-We list the prompts used in the Figures as follows:

-\textbf{Prompts used in \Cref{app:fig:sd15_1}:} \begin{itemize} \item a painting of a fox in the style of starry night. \item Cyberpunk cat. \item The image is a vibrant and intricate illustration of a man, with a focus on his shoulder and head, created using inkpen and Unreal Engine technology. \item A cat with two horns on its head. \item A spoon dressed up with eyes and a smile. \item A papaya fruit dressed as a sailor. \item A giant dinosaur frozen into a glacier and recently discovered by scientists, cinematic still. \item photo of a zebra dressed suit and tie sitting at a table in a bar with a bar stools, award winning photography. \end{itemize}

-\textbf{Prompts used in \Cref{app:fig:sd15_2}:} \begin{itemize} \item an image of a photo model wearing a red lace dress, standing in the jungle. \item a child in the air while jumping on a trampoline. \item Two cups of coffee, one with latte art of the words "LOVE" written in one.
-The other has latte art of the words "PEACE" written in the other. \item anthropomorphic coffee bean drinking coffee. \item 16-year-old teenager wearing a white bear-ear hat with a smirk on their face. \item Frontal portrait of an anime girl with pink hair and sunglasses wearing a white t-shirt. \item A giant dinosaur frozen into a glacier and recently discovered by scientists, cinematic still. \item Of the lunar module landing on a hydrogen lake on Titan, through a foggy yellow smog. \end{itemize}

-\textbf{Prompts used in \Cref{app:fig:sdxl}:} \begin{itemize} \item A girl with pink pigtails and face tattoos. \item A cat with two horns on its head. \item A hand-drawn cute gnome holding a pumpkin in an autumn disguise, portrayed in a detailed close-up of the face with warm lighting and high detail. \item A cute puppy leading a session of the United Nations, newspaper photography. \item A purple raven flying over Big Sur, light fog, deep focus+closeup, hyper-realistic, volumetric lighting, dramatic lighting, beautiful composition, intricate details, instagram, trending, photograph, film grain and noise, 8K, cinematic, post-production. \item photo of a zebra dressed suit and tie sitting at a table in a bar with a bar stools, award winning photography. \end{itemize}